brettmillerb/Pester-Wiki/It.md

-Validates the results of a test inside of a `Describe` block.
+Validates the results of a test inside of a `Describe` or `Context` block.

 DESCRIPTION
 ------------